rdoxenham/openstack-training/documentation/openstack-manual.md

 	|     type    |              volume              |
 	+-------------+----------------------------------+

 And then the endpoint, not forgetting to use the id from the previous command, *NOT* the one you see above in this guide.
-Also note that we're setting the endpoint to be sitting at openstack-compute1 and not openstack-controller, hence the 192.168.122.102 usage:

 	# keystone endpoint-create --service_id 94ed0a651b4342e2a2c25c00c2b271d8 \
 		--publicurl "http://192.168.122.101:8776/v1/\$(tenant_id)s" \